-We must pray in the name of the Lord (James 5:14).
+- We Must Pray in the Name of the Lord (James 5:14)

 There is power in Jesus’ name.
 So much so that God “Bestowed on Him a name that is above every name, that at the name of Jesus every knee should bow, and every tongue confess that Jesus Christ is Lord, to the glory of God the father” (Philippians 2:10-11).
 Praying in His name is not simply a blank check that we sign to get whatever we want.
-Praying in the name of the Lord Jesus means four things:
+Praying in the name of the Lord Jesus means the following things: